 Why is it important to plan my pregnancy?

-Most women with epilepsy have a healthy pregnancy and delivery but the condition can impact on your ability to get pregnant.
-There are also some risks related to your epilepsy medication and baby’s development.
+Most women with epilepsy have a healthy pregnancy.
+However it can have an effect on your fertility and there are also some risks linked to epilepsy medication and baby’s development in the womb.

 Who do I speak to for advice about conceiving with epilepsy?